Signal integrity or SI is a measure of the quality

 a consequence of the low impedance required by matching,

-PCB signal traces carry much more current than their
+PCB signal traces carry much more current than their on-chip

-on-chip counterparts.
-This larger current induces
+counterparts.
+This larger current induces crosstalk primarily

-crosstalk primarily in a magnetic, or inductive, mode,
+in a magnetic, or inductive, mode, as opposed to a capacitive

-as opposed to a capacitive mode.
-To combat this crosstalk,
+mode.
+To combat this crosstalk, digital PCB designers

-digital PCB designers must remain acutely aware of
+must remain acutely aware of not only the intended signal

-but also the path of returning signal current for
+path for every signal, but also the path of returning

-inductive crosstalk.
-Differential trace pairs help
+of generating inductive crosstalk.
+Differential trace

-to reduce these effects.
+pairs help to reduce these effects.

 A

-third difference between on-chip and chip-to-chip
+third difference between on-chip and chip-to-chip connection

-connection involves the cross-sectional size of the
+involves the cross-sectional size of the signal conductor,

-larger (typically 100 um or more in width).
-Thus,
+100 um or more in width).
+Thus, PCB traces have a small

-associated with the PCB material.
+loss tangent associated with the PCB material.

 The

-main challenge often depends on whether the project
+main challenge often depends on whether the project is

-is a cost-driven consumer application or a performance-driven
+a cost-driven consumer application or a performance-driven

-infrastructure application[6].
-They tend to require
+infrastructure application.
+They tend to require extensive

-extensive post-layout verification (using an EM simulator)
+post-layout verification (using an EM simulator) and pre-layout

-and pre-layout design optimization (using SPICE and
+design optimization (using SPICE and a channel simulator),

 Perform

-a layout extraction to get the parasitics associated
+a layout extraction to get the parasitics associated with

-with the layout.
-Usually worst-case parasitics and
+the layout.
+Usually worst-case parasitics and best-case

-simulations.
-Because of the distributed nature of
+Because of the distributed nature of many of the impairments,

-is used for extraction.
+electromagnetic simulation is used for extraction.

 If

-the PCB or package already exists, the designer can
+the PCB or package already exists, the designer can also

-network analyzer.
-For example, IEEE P802.3ap Task
+For example, IEEE P802.3ap Task Force uses measured S-parameters

-Ethernet over backplanes.
+of 10Gbit/s Ethernet over backplanes.
 Accurate noise modeling

 is a must.
-Create a list of expected noise events,
+Create a list of expected noise events, including

-and charge sharing.
-Input Output Buffer Information
+sharing.
+Input Output Buffer Information Specification

-to represent drivers and receivers.
-For each noise
+and receivers.
+For each noise event, decide how to excite

-noise event will occur.
-Create a SPICE (or another
+the circuit so that the noise event will occur.
+Create

-circuit simulator) netlist that represents the desired
+a SPICE (or another circuit simulator) netlist that represents

-excitation.
+the desired excitation.

 Run